GJSissons/nf-windows-guide/nf-windows-dev-guide.md

 * The Git installer will prompt you for additional settings.
-If you are not sure, accept the defaults.
+If you are unsure, accept the defaults.
 When asked, adjust the PATH variable to use the recommended option, making the Git command line available from Git Bash, the Command Prompt, and PowerShell.

 * After installation Git Bash, Git GUI, and GIT CMD will appear as new entries under the Start menu.
 If you are running Git from PowerShell, you will need to open a new Windows to force PowerShell to reset the path variable.
 By default, Git installs in C:\Program Files\Git.